Bang (The Good Wife): Production

 Alan Cumming (pictured) made a guest appearance in "Bang" as Eli Gold, a political consultant commentators said mirrored Rahm Emanuel.

 "Bang" was written by Courtney Kemp Agboh and directed by Rod Holcomb.
 The writers based the episode on the Ponzi scheme orchestrated by Bernard Madoff, who was sentenced to prison in 2009 after pleading guilty to defrauding thousands of clients out of billions of dollars with an investor fraud scheme.
 The anger expressed by onlookers at the Miles Wagner trial in The Good Wife reflected the passionate emotions the real-life Madoff scandal evoked.
 "Bang" featured guest appearances by actors Alan Cumming and Gary Cole.
-Some commentators suggested Cummings' character, Eli Gold, was based on White House Chief of Staff Rahm Emanuel.
+Some commentators suggested Cumming's character, Eli Gold, was based on White House Chief of Staff Rahm Emanuel.
 Both are political operatives from Chicago noted for bullying tactics and their use of foul language.

 If The Good Wife had not been successful and the first season was not renewed beyond its first 13 episodes, creators Robert and Michelle King planned to end their final episode with a scene in which Peter returns home and greets his emotionally conflicted wife; because the season was continued, it ultimately became the opening scene of "Bang".
 Robert King said he considered using it as a final scene because, "You would never have wanted to end it where it would be such a conclusion that everyone’s satisfied, because that’s not Alicia’s life.
 Alicia’s life is filled with questions."
 Chris Noth said now that Peter is back home, much of the rest of the season will focus on whether Alicia can forgive his past infidelity, adding, "I don't know if they'll be able to recover or not.
 That's part of the ongoing drama."